-In today’s Internet Retailer webinar, Cardinal Path experts, Nick Iyengar and Mary Andrews, explained how having a solid measurement framework in place will align your marketing initiatives toward a common business goal.
+In today’s webinar that we co-presented with Internet Retailer, Cardinal Path experts, Nick Iyengar and Mary Andrews, explained how having a solid measurement framework in place will align your marketing initiatives toward a common business goal.
 A theme that came out of our introductory question to participants was the challenge of making sure their data is clean, accurate, and trustworthy.

 A lot of organizations we see in the retail space think that analytics for retail is easy since the goal or end point is clear- drive customers to purchase.
 But by taking this approach and gathering data that will optimize on that one goal alone, many organizations end up missing the point.
 At Cardinal Path, we measure customers within the context of their entire customer journey.
 By bringing structure to our client’s KPIs, we can clearly map out priorities at the technical, business and strategic layers of their organization.